Eastern hemlock (Tsuga canadensis)

 Field Notes

-This first collapse opened the forest canopy, allowing fast-growing hardwoods to move in.
-They shot up quickly toward the sunlight, and their straight, lithe trunks became industrial material before the trees could even mature.
+The extraction opened the forest canopy, allowing fast-growing hardwoods to move in.
+The new trees shot up quickly toward the sunlight, and their straight, lithe trunks became industrial material before the trees could even mature.
 Many were turned into hoops for barrels and kegs.

 Brook trout are a key Catskills species with deep ecological ties to Eastern hemlock.
 The shade hemlocks provide on mountain streams keep waters cool and habitable.
 During the era of tanneries, trout populations suffered twofold from stream erosion where hemlocks had been felled, and toxic runoff from the leather tanning facilities.

-After storms, HWA-weakened trees easily uproot and collapse.
+Uprooting during storms, HWA-weakened trees dislodge from the ground and collapse.
 Their shallow root systems pull up soil, rock, and entangled plants from the ground.
 The beautiful upturned root masses are a characteristic sight of sick Eastern hemlock forests in this region.

 Works